Tsallis-Cirto Hubble parameter: Explaining DESI data and High redshift Supermassive Black Hole: Tsallis entropy

+In GR, a convenient metric to incorporate the particle free falling velocity Eq.(\ref{HHH}) is the Lema$\hat{i}$tre-Tolman metric formulation.

-In \cite{wong}, we notice that in the Tolman Lema$\hat{i}$tre metric formulation, specifying the free falling velocity of a particle specifies the metric.
-The particle free falling velocity around a central point mass is, according to Newton's law,
+with coordinate time $\tau$ and comoving distance $\varrho$, with $d\Omega^2 = d\theta^2 +sin^2\theta d\varphi^2$.
+Assuming space is "flat", time-orthogonality requires that $e^{\alpha} = \beta' e^{\beta}$ where $^{\prime}$ denotes differentiation with respect to $\varrho$.
+Setting $ e^{\beta} = r$, different solutions of $\beta $ represent different metrics.
+In \cite{wong}, we notice that in the formulation Eq.(\ref{LT}), specifying the free falling velocity of a particle specifies the metric.
+Given the particle free falling velocity around a central point mass is, according to Newton's law,

 where $G$, $M$ and $r$ are the Newton's constant, the central point mass and the radial distance respectively.
-From this free falling speed one obtains the Schwarzschild Lema$\hat{i}$tre metric with coordinate time $\tau$, comoving distance $\varrho$ ($d\Omega^2=d\theta^2+sin^2\theta d\varphi^2$) is given by
+From this free falling speed one obtains the Schwarzschild Lema$\hat{i}$tre metric with speed of light $c$, coordinate time $\tau$, comoving distance $\varrho$ ($d\Omega^2=d\theta^2+sin^2\theta d\varphi^2$) is given by